 We are the newest School of Psychology in a research-intensive UK university, with a thriving British Psychological Society accredited degree programme that is consistently rated most highly by our students.
 Our teaching is research-led, with internationally renowned researchers sharing the excitement of new discoveries in psychological science that impact upon how we understand each other and the world in which we live.
 In the 2015 National Student Survey we received an overall satisfaction rating of 92 per cent, achieving 95 per cent for the quality of our teaching out of all English mainstream universities.
-We are ranked in the Top 11 Psychology departments in the UK (Guardian University Guide 2018).

 We promote a friendly, scholarly and stimulating atmosphere for our students, providing them with the knowledge and skills that make psychology graduates among the most employable in the UK.

 The highly regarded BSc Psychology programme originally developed out of a psychosocial sciences degree set up in 1997 within social work and social policy, reflecting UEA’s international reputation in the application of psychological theory and research to those domains.
 Following the increased contribution of psychology in this programme, British Psychological Society (BPS) accreditation of a single honours degree in Psychology followed in 2008.